Alexander – 308-311 AD

 Prefect of Africa

-The mint of Carthage was shut down as the result of the defeat of Alexander.
+The mint of Carthage was shut down as a result of the defeat of Alexander.
 This was often the case when a city revolted against the central authority.
 However, Constantine reopened the mint after his victory in 312.

 Monetary System